CalebGriffin089/Assignment/README.md

 ## Parameters:
 - groupId (string): The ID of the group to which the channels should be added.
-- newChannels (string): the name of the new channel to add Return Values:
+- newChannels (string): the name of the new channel to add
-1. Internal server errors reading groups file:
-    - { "error": "Internal server error groups" }
-2. Error parsing groups file:
+## Return Values:
+-   Missing fields:
-    - { "error": "Corrupted groups data" }
+    -   { "error": "Missing required fields" }
-3. Group not found:
+-   Group not found:
     -   { "error": "Group not found" }
-4. Failed to update groups file:
+-   On success:
-    - { "error": "Failed to update groups" }
+    -   { "success": true, "channels": ["channel1", "channel2", ...] }
-5. On Success:
+-   Internal server error:
-    - { success: true, channels: group.channels }
+    -   { "error": "Internal server error" }
 ## How it Works:
-1. Read groups file
-    - The API reads the groups file and parses it
-2. Find the group
-    - The API find the group in the parsed data
-3. Add new channel
-    - The new channel is pushed onto the groups channels array
-4. Update groups file
-    - The updated groups file is written and returns
-      { success: true, channels: group.channels }
+Accepts a group ID and a list (or single) channel(s), verifies the group exists, then merges the new channels into the group's existing channel list while preventing duplicates, and updates the group document in the database.

 # Auth:
 ## Method:
 - HTTP POST